18 Sources

 1

 .
-Ring cameras can collect biometric information on anyone within their video range without individual consent and often without their knowledge, according to Markey's correspondence with Amazon.
-Ring owners can retain swaths of biometric data, including face scans, indefinitely, and anyone wanting face scans removed has no easy solution and must go door to door requesting deletions1
+Ring owners can retain swaths of biometric data, including face scans, indefinitely, and anyone wanting face scans removed from Ring cameras has no easy solution and is forced to go door to door to request deletions1

 5

 .
-Social media critics described the ad as "awfully dystopian" and "disgusting to use dogs to normalize taking away our freedom to walk around in public spaces," with many fearing the technology would primarily benefit police and Immigration and Customs Enforcement officers1
+On social media, critics decried the ad as "awfully dystopian," declaring it was "disgusting to use dogs to normalize taking away our freedom to walk around in public spaces"1

-The public response went beyond online criticism.
-Protesting Ring customers posted videos destroying Ring cameras or vowing never to purchase them, while others shared tips on Reddit about obtaining refunds
+Following the public backlash, Ring customers posted videos where they destroyed Ring cameras or vowed to never purchase them, while others shared tips on Reddit about how to get refunds

 1